eusholli/mac-utm-remover/README.md

 # mac-utm-remover

-UTMRemover is a macOS application that automatically removes UTM parameters from URLs when they are copied to the clipboard.
+UTMRemover is a macOS application that automatically removes UTM parameters and LinkedIn-specific tracking parameters (rcm and trackingId) from URLs when they are copied to the clipboard.
 This app runs in the background and helps keep your links clean and free of tracking parameters.

 ## Prerequisites